The Ren & Stimpy Show: Video games

 Aside from these dedicated titles, Ren, Stimpy, and other characters from the series make appearances in the Nickelodeon 3D Movie Maker, Nicktoons Racing, Nicktoons: Attack of the Toybots, Nicktoons MLB, Nickelodeon Kart Racers 2: Grand Prix, Nickelodeon All-Star Brawl, Nickelodeon Kart Racers 3: Slime Speedway, and Nickelodeon All-Star Brawl 2.
-A Ren & Stimpy game by Acclaim Entertainment was planned for the Atari Lynx but never released.
+In a February 1993 article, a Ren & Stimpy game developed by Acclaim Entertainment was planned for the Atari Lynx but never released.

 Comic books

 Marvel Comics optioned the rights to produce comic books based on Nickelodeon properties in 1992.
 The initial plan was to have an anthology comic featuring several Nicktoons properties.
 Marvel produced 44 issues of the ongoing series, along with several specials under the Marvel Absurd imprint.
 Most of these were written by comic scribe Dan Slott.

 One Ren & Stimpy special #3, Masters of Time and Space, was set up as a "Choose Your Adventure" and with a time travel plot, took Slott six months to plot out in his spare time.
 It was designed so that it was possible to choose a path that would eventually be 20 pages longer than the comic itself.
 Issue #6 of the series starred Spider-Man battling Powdered Toast Man.

 The editors named the "Letters to the Editor" section "Ask Dr. Stupid", and at least one letter in every column would be a direct question for Dr. Stupid to answer.
 This comic series lasted from December 1992 – July 1996.